 In Western Canada, Pizza 73 Restaurants are concentrated in the larger urban markets in Alberta, particularly Edmonton and Calgary.
-From 2007 to 2014, 26 Pizza 73 Restaurants opened.
-In 2014, one traditional and eight non-traditional Pizza 73 locations opened in Alberta.
+From 2007 to 2016, 32 Pizza 73 Restaurants opened.
+In 2016, one traditional and one non-traditional Pizza 73 location opened in Alberta.